ASGCOPS/dicos_document/docs/source/dicos_job_submission.rst

    * The resources of the user interface node is limited, please don't run your jobs in the user interfaces, or your jobs will be killed without notice.

+   * To avoid ssh password guessing attack, IP addresses with multiple login failures in a short time will be banned for hours.

    * Installed GUI software in UIs for users to preview files.
 Please use, for example:

      .. code-block:: bash